WysockiD/FIX-simulator/README.md

 # FIX Protocol Simulator & Test Environment

-This project provides a professional-grade, configurable FIX protocol simulator and a dynamic testing client.
+This project provides a configurable FIX protocol simulator and a dynamic testing client.
 It is designed to test the robustness, performance, and correctness of a trading bridge or FIX engine.

 The simulator is dictionary-driven, allowing it to adapt to different FIX versions and custom counterparty specifications without code changes.